peter-markos/Deep_learning_skippy/README.md

 We used convolutional and fully connected layers.
 Because we had to change the plan, we had less time, so the teaching is not working very well yet.

+## Final form
+Finally we finished our project before the final deadline.
+We stayed to work with the json files, and the final codes are in the Milestone II. branch.
+(We did not delete the master branch aka Milestone I.)